 The HPTN Scholars Program seeks to provide scholar recipients with the knowledge, skills and connections to further their careers as independent investigators in the HIV prevention research field.
 Scholars will:

 - Develop a research project using data from a completed or ongoing HPTN HIV prevention study and complete their scholarship project within the program cycle

 - Present the findings of their project at a scientific meeting and submit a manuscript at the end of the scholarship cycle

 - Through the experience of the program, Scholars will become knowledgeable of the process of doing research in NIH-funded HIV networks, and have the opportunity to build their research networks within the context of the HPTN

-For more information about the HPTN Scholars Program, contact Ehamilton@fhi360.org.
+For more information about the HPTN Scholars Programs, contact Ehamilton@fhi360.org.